CharlBest/web-summit-test/README.md

 So switching the second switch (B) will allow the spy to convey the encoded message.

-# Comclusion
+# Conclusion
 I find this work extremely exciting, stimulating and fun.
 I am a hard worker and fast learner and will do anything to understand and become better in what I do.
 I am not afraid to spend hours on end to improve anything I do.
 I really want this job.
-I find the company to be exactly what I like and the people I’ll work with seem really good in what they do and dedicated.
+I find the company to be exactly what I like and the people I’ll work with seem really good in what they do, dedicated and nice.

 **Thank you** for the opportunity thus far.